 Must it be a natural language?
 It can certainly be an artificial language such as those created during the past two centuries by logicians.
 Must it be a man-made language?
+Well, perhaps it can be something as a language of thought, if something like this exists (which I do not believe is the case, though I am not going to argue for it here).
+In all these cases the language will be parochially human; in the first two cases dependent on a human community, in the last case private to an individual human.
 Can it be a human-independent language, an "absolute" language harboring an "absolute" logic?
-Those who want to answer this question in the positive and do not admit a language created by a god usually want to lean such a language on some structure of the human mind or of the world - but we have already seen that this faces grave problems14.
+Those who want to answer this question in the positive and do not admit a language created by a god usually want to lean such a language on a structure of human mind or the world - but we have already seen that this faces grave problems.